Kottakji/somestate/README.md

 # Somestate

-Intuitive and simple platform agnostic state management
+Intuitive and simple platform agnostic state management.
+Designed to separate logic from the UI.

 ## Install